To add content, ask questions.

 - Music, Art Talk

-A comprehensive Spanish vocabulary guide for discussing music and art, covering essential terms and expressions for beginners.
+Spanish vocabulary for discussing music and art, including genres, instruments, and common expressions.

 - Genres